 Happy is the traveller who is able to see the tree stumps in his way, for he can pull them up or walk around them so that they do not make him stumble.

-The African writer Ngugi wa Thiong’o, who literally wrote masterpieces about Nairobi in his book Devil on the Cross.
+The African writer Ngugi wa Thiong’o, who literally wrote masterpiece about Nairobi in his book Devil on the Cross.